turbo-src/turbo-src/README.md

 ## Setting up a local TurboSrc instance

-Setting up your own local TurboSrc instance is straightforward.
-Online setup instructions are forthcomining.
-Hosting it online allows you to host other users.
+Setting up your own local TurboSrc instance is straightforward (online hosting setup instructions are not yet ready).

-Here's a step-by-step guide to help you get started.
+Here's a step-by-step guide to help you get started with your local instance.
 No one other than you will be able to interact with your local instance - so have fun trying it out without any worries!

 **1. Install dependencies**